tidewise/drivers-lidar_ouster/README.md

 lidar_ouster
 =============
-Library used to communicate with os2 ouster lidar
+Library for communicating with Ouster OS2 LiDAR